nfnth/nfnth/README.md

 |tenent|No|Yes|Tenent deeds (Domain licenses) must be renewed same as with domain registrations. |
 |controller|Yes|No|Controller has control access, source content is not guaranteed.|
 |owner|Yes|Yes|Owner has control access and rights to source content.
 Owner deeds (Domain transfers) are permanent and require only the one-time fee.|

-Domains can be permenently transferred, or temporarily licensed, depending on the need.

 ### On Development